 Treismann theory has two main components: pre-attentive and attentive stage.
 The pre-attentive stage is the first step.
-The target can be disinguished by just one feature from the distractors and the time require to this distinction does not depends on the number of distractors.
+The target can be disinguished by just one feature from the distractors and the time require to this distinction (reaction time) does not depends on the number of distractors.
 As the name suggests, in this stage we don’t use attention and we are very fast and recognise the targert, we talk about the pop-out effect, that is given because we see the target almost instanteneously.

 The attentive stage instead required that to disitnguished the target from the distractors we need to use attention, this is the case when the target is made of a combination of features of the distractors.
 The attentive stage is dependent on the number of distractors, there is as a linear grought of time needed to recognise the target that increase with the number of distractors present in the set.
-Treismann feature integration theory have some limitations: this theory de-phasises top-down and also does not discuss the fact the similar target and distactors can increase or decrease the timining needed to recognise the target.
+Treismann feature integration theory have some limitations: this theory does not discuss the fact the similar target and distactors can increase or decrease the timining needed to recognise the target.
 Also searching is not complitely random, if we need to find the tv-remote we will never look on the ceelling but rather in position where it actually might be.

 The dual path theory of Wolfe describes two pathway: a non-selective and a selective pathway that works in parallel.
-The first pathway focus in general on the scene and elaborate the gist of the image.
-While the second one focuses on objects more in details.
+The first pathway focus in general on the scene and elaborate the gist of the image, it very fast and general.
+While the second one focuses on objects more in details and anlayse only one object at the time and has limited capacity.
+In reality is not fully understanded how twe use the gist of a scene to reduce the search areas.

 The dual path theory of Wolfe and the Feature integration theory of Treismann have a limitation due to the focus only on attention and not on also perception.
 Rosenholtz instead shifted focused visual attention also more on perception.

 The Rosenholtz texture and tiling model instead focus on the idea that also perception is needed to do focused visual attention and that when we are focusing on one object we are not only focusing on it but rather also the area around it.
 With an eye-tracker this theory have been proved becuase the number of eye movement required to code the obejct that we see is more or less close to the number of objects.
-In reality this theory de-ephansise attention.
+In reality this theory de-ephansise attention and does not specify how observer decides that no target is present.

 Automatic processing

 Some process becomes automtatic tanks to prolunghed practice.
 There are two main theory that discuss atomatic processing.
-Shiffrin’s automaic control and Moors’ 4 feature theory.
+Shiffrin’s traditional apprach and Moors’ 4 feature theory.
 Shiffrin thery is based on a subdivision of automatic and controlled processed that are cleary distincited and separate.
-Controlled process are process that requires attention and can be performed only one by one and are very flexible.
+Controlled process are process that requires attention and can be performed only one by one and are very flexible and have limited capacity.
 Automatic process are process that do not require attention to be performed and can be done while doing something else.
 Also automatic prcessing are very rigit and even a slight change on the procedure may require time and multiple trials before performing it correclty.
 One of the limitations of this theory is the fact that this theory is too rigid and there can be an overlapping mixture of automatic and non automatic processing.
+Also increasing automaticity leads to reduce activiation in areas associated with conscious awarenss.